 You’ll also find the Liberty Statue on the hill.
 A proud monument that symbolizes Hungary’s liberation from the Nazi regime in World War II.

 A solid plan for visiting the hill would be to combine it with a visit to the Gellért baths.
 I would suggest the baths first, and then work your way up, as the sunset views at the top of the hill were a highlight of my time in Budapest.

 11. Cruise the Danube River

-Separating the districts of Buda and Pest, the Danube River was once a lifeline for the city of Budapest.
-As the second-longest river in Europe, the Danube had quite a pivotal role in the development of central and southeastern Europe.
+Separating the districts of Buda and Pest, the Danube River was once a lifeline for Budapest.
+As the second-longest river in Europe, the Danube had quite a pivotal role in developing central and southeastern Europe.